kasaiee/django-fullpage/README.md

 > **Note:**

-> - Some settings are depends on your project.
-If you have any problem with installation of django-fullpage see wour wiki or ask us.
+> - Some settings are depend on your project.
+If you have any problem with installation of django-fullpage see our wiki or ask us.

 #### How me maked django-fullpage?
-I maked it to show my students How can i make a site via django in a short time?
+I maked it to show my students How can I make a site via django in a short time?
 If you want to know how it maked you can see the learning movie at [aparat](http://www.aparat.com/v/WP0lU).

 #### Follow me